 Sometimes we work through a recent monograph on the chosen topic, and sometimes we experiment with one or more computer packages.
-Sometimes we do small Monte Carlo studies, which participants may follow with larger MC studies.
-We often have a laptop with a projector so everybody can see the programs and the output.
+Sometimes we do small Monte Carlo studies, which participants may follow up with larger MC studies.
+We usually have a laptop with a projector so everybody can see the programs and the output.

 The idea is to have some fun and to learn something.